-- If resigning, give your supervisor adequate time to transition your position duties and hire a replacement.
+- If resigning, give your supervisor adequate time (2 weeks or more) to transition your position duties and hire a replacement.

 - F-1 and J-1 international students should review the ISSS website and contact ISSS for questions related to their eligibility to work on campus.

 The Office of Student Employment is recommending all on-campus positions be posted publicly on PCO, our internship & job database.
 This includes summer and short-term assignments.
 This decision ensures the highest level of equitability, providing free and fair access to opportunities for our entire student population.
 This decision also removes the possibility of handpicking talent without a formalized process, which disproportionately impacts marginalized groups of students.